testillano/h2agent/README.md

 The **source** of information is classified after parsing the following possible expressions:

-- request.uri: whole `url-decoded` request *URI* (path together with possible query parameters).
-This is the unmodified original *URI*, not necessarily the same as the classification *URI*.
+- request.uri: whole `url-decoded` and **normalized** request *URI* (path together with possible query parameters **sorted**).
+Not necessarily the same as the classification *URI* (which could ignore those query parameters, or even pass them by from *URI* with no order guaranteed) and in the same way, not necessarily the same as the original *URI* due to the same reason: query parameters order.
+Normalization makes the source more predictable, something useful to extract specific *URI* parts.
+For example, consider the *URI* `/composer?city=Bonn&author=Beethoven`, which normalized would turn into `/composer?author=Beethoven&city=Bonn` (because query parameters are sorted).
+Assuming that source format, you may use the regular expression `(/composer\?author=)([a-zA-Z]*)(&city=)([a-zA-Z]*)`, to extract the author name or city from that predictable normalized *URI* (second or fourth capture group) .
+This kind of transformation is very usual regardless if query parameters are processed or not.

 - request.uri.path: `url-decoded` request *URI* path part.